veeambestpractise/VeeamBP/resource_planning/backup_server_database.md

 If none of the above apply it is recommended to use Microsoft SQL Server Express Edition for the sake of simplicity.

-**Tip:** Veeam Backup & Replication supports Microsoft SQL Server 2008 or higher.
-To leverage Microsoft SQL Server 2014 enhancements (cardinality estimator has proved to show significant improvements for large queries), it is highly recommended to update the database server to Microsoft SQL Server (Express) 2014 or higher.

 ## Database Placement
 It is possible to leverage a remote SQL Server as staging server during restores